WalaSTH/pyrobots/README.md

 ![](https://github.com/WalaSTH/pyrobots/blob/master/images/fight.gif)
 ### See history and user stats
-You have access to your history of matches played, where you can see which robot won and in which position every robot ended, includeing how many games each of those robots won in that match.
+You have access to your history of matches played, where you can see which robot won and in which position every robot ended, including how many games each of those robots won in that match.
 You can also view your user stats, where you'll find your total matches played, your total matches won and your percentage of winrate.

 ### Profile customization